top of page

 • Focusing on each stakeholder's desired outcomes

-This approach requires sales organizations to document what each type of stakeholder cares about and provide reps with tools to tailor messages accordingly.
-For example, Solae, a manufacturer of soy-based food ingredients, created "outcome cards" for each stakeholder type and developed pitch guidance connecting their products to the specific outcomes each role valued.
+Companies should give reps the resources to tailor effectively.
+Solae, a manufacturer of soy-based food ingredients, created "outcome cards" for each stakeholder type listing what that stakeholder wanted out of the purchase.
+They also developed pitch guidance connecting their products to the specific outcomes each role valued.

 Taking Control of the Sale